TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

     that are generated as part of the build.

   - To build your application follow the steps mentioned in \ref GETTING_STARTED_BUILD to build the application you want.
-    Note the path to the `*.appimage.hs_fs` file that is generated as part of the build.
+    Note the path to the `*.mcelf.hs_fs` file that is generated as part of the build.
    \endif
 - Make sure you have installed python as mention in \ref INSTALL_PYTHON3